QUICK ANSWER

 - Neither spouse can sell, mortgage, or convey their interest without the other spouse's consent.
 This is unlike joint tenancy, where any joint tenant can unilaterally sell their share.

-- Creditor protection: A creditor of only one spouse cannot force the sale of entireties property to satisfy the debt.
-The creditor can place a lien, but cannot force a sale.
-This is one of the most tested Florida-specific rules.
-Only a debt owed by both spouses can reach entireties property.
+- Creditor protection: A creditor of only one spouse cannot force the sale of entireties property to satisfy the debt while the entireties ownership remains intact.
+For exam purposes, an individual debt of one spouse does not reach the couple's entireties property; a debt owed by both spouses can.

 - Divorce converts entireties to tenancy in common.
 When the marriage ends, the unity of person is destroyed, and the former spouses become tenants in common with no right of survivorship.